pimbrouwers/Falco/README.md

 The goal of this project was to design the thinnest possible API on top of the base ASP.NET library.
 Aimed at supporting:
 - A low barrier to entry for those new to functional programming.
+- Simple integration into the ASP.NET pipeline.
 - High-performance routing.
-- Isomorphic web applications.
 - Composable request handling.
-- Simple integration into the ASP.NET pipeline.
+- Isomorphic web development.

 ## Quick Start